 We recognised a significant opportunity to help shape the foundations of Australia’s future industries through great science and technology.

-We created Australia's first science accelerator ON, her 1st venture capital fund investing in science MSV, and it has produced an unprecedented number of spinouts and start-ups, collaborating across 36 universities.
+We created Australia's first science accelerator, ON; and Australia's first venture capital fund investing in science through Main Sequence Ventures, which has produced an unprecedented number of spinouts and start-ups, collaborating across 36 universities.

 Today, if CSIRO was Australia, we would top the OECD list for collaboration rather than be at the bottom.
 In fact, Thompson Reuters now rank CSIRO in the world's top 20 most innovative institutions, putting Australia as a country in the global top 10.

-Has it done anything for our business? – The short answer Yes.
-It's reversed a 25 year trend and we've now delivered four years of growth -both top line and EBITDA.
+Has it done anything for our business?
+The short answer is yes.
+It's reversed a 25 year trend and we've now delivered four years of growth – both top line and EBITDA.

-Have we done it at the expense of science – no – in fact our investment in blue sky science has grown nearly 10x, fuelled by the growth in our customers.
+Have we done it at the expense of science?
+No. In fact, our investment in blue sky science has grown nearly tenfold, fuelled by the growth in our customers.

-Likewise our equity portfolio has grown 10x, because we are sharing risk with our customers and they in turn share reward with us.
+Likewise our equity portfolio has grown tenfold, because we are sharing risk with our customers and they in turn share reward with us.
 Now that's innovation.

-Equally we have increased our engagement with existing companies, especially SMEs – who bring products, customers, and market share but don't have the leverage to use science to reinvent themselves to be more competitive globally.
+Equally we have increased our engagement with existing companies, especially small and medium businesses – who bring products, customers, and market share but don't have the leverage to use science to reinvent themselves to be more competitive globally.